 - Osteoporosis doesn’t just affect little old ladies or just skinny older ladies.
 Anyone can be diagnosed with it.

-- After the age of 30, women begin to lose estrogen that can cause bone loss.
+- After the age of 30, women begin to lose estrogen which can cause bone loss.
 Those who are post-menopausal are at the highest risk.

 - You can prevent low bone density by not drinking too much and by not smoking.